 This DCP complements the statutory provisions contained in Hawkesbury Local Environmental Plan 2011 (LEP 2011).
 This DCP repeals any previous DCP of Hawkesbury City Council.

 1.3 LAND TO WHICH THIS PLAN APPLIES

-This DCP applies to all land within the Hawkesbury Local Government Area (LGA).
+This DCP applies to all land within the Hawkesbury Local Government Area (LGA) to which LEP 2011 applies.